analogjupiter/DerelictDiscordRPC/README.md

 }
 ```

-For further information check the
+For further information on how to use *Discord-RPC* check the
 [Discord-RPC docs](https://discordapp.com/developers/docs/rich-presence/how-to).